 Access to information

-It enables users to export all files, Windows Registry and digital signature certificates from one or more devices making it easier to access even hard to find data.
+It enables users to export all files, Windows Registry and e-signature certificates from one or more devices making it easier to access even hard to find data.

 What is the Role of Windows PowerShell in Security?